CorinneBosch/mk_bnb/README.md

 Direct in your browser to `http://localhost:9292`.\
 Now you can register on MakersBnb and browse through all the lovely listings!

-You can frature test and run the bookmarker program in any `code editor` or `IRB`.
+You can frature test and run the makersbnb program in any `code editor` or `IRB`.

 ## <a name="Tests">Run tests</a>